Crowdsource student hangouts

 4. If necessary, zoom in to your study area.

-6. Click Feature Analysis.
-Expand Use Proximity and click Create Drive-Time Areas.
+6. Click the Tools tab.
+Expand the Use Proximity group and click Generate Travel Areas.

 This tool creates areas that can be reached within a specified drive time, drive distance, walking distance, and so on.
 You'll use this tool to see what is within a 15-minute walk of your collected locations.

-7. For Measure, click Driving Time and choose Walking Time.
-For the time increment, type 15 and choose Minutes.
+8. For Travel mode, click Driving Time and from the drop-down choose Walking Time.
+For the Cutoffs, type 15 and for Cutoff Units choose Minutes.

 Walking Time and 15 Minutes indicated for Measure